awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-permissions.md

 ## Function Execution Role for Service Principals<a name="lambda-edge-permissions-function-execution"></a>

 You must create an IAM role that can be assumed by the service principals `lambda.amazonaws.com` and `edgelambda.amazonaws.com`\.
 This role is assumed by the service principals when they execute your function\.
-For more information, see [Creating the Roles and Attaching the Policies \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html#access_policies_job-functions_create-policies) in the topic "AWS Managed Policies for Job Functions" in the *IAM User Guide*\.
+For more information, see [Creating roles and attaching policies \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions_create-policies.html) in the *IAM User Guide*\.

 You add this role under the **Trust Relationship** tab in IAM \(do not add it under the **Permissions** tab\)\.